Gabriella Siboni, CMR, Registrar

 $28.00 in cash, money order, or check.
 We do not accept credit or debit cards.

 Please call to make appointments at least 1 month ahead of your marriage date.
 You will need at least a 2-week time frame.
 State law requires a 72-hour hold from the time of the application before the license can be issued.
-As the office is only open 3 days a week, that means the earliest your license can be issued is the week following the application.
 You must make an appointment to pick up your license.

 Once the license is issued, the ceremony must take place within 30 days or the license will expire.
 If your license expires, you must reapply and purchase another license.